batterX/Live-Smart/README.md

 - Implemented another Energy Meter with Slave-Address `2`, Parity `Even`, `1` stop-bit, for monitoring External Solar Inverters.
 - Many changes to the Local API, incompatible with the previous versions.
 - Many bug-fixes

-**NOTE: All batterX h5/h10 Inverters purchased before November 2018 will require a new Firmware Upgrade before updating the Live&Smart to this version.**

 #### `v18.9.1`
 - Added option to change Live&Smart Hostname